Gab0/newsfilter/README.md

- Newsfilter is a tool that gather tweets from a list of twitter channels, concatenate them, and proccess them in order to give a sidescroll effect, like those stupid LED side-scrolling message displayers.
+ Newsfilter is a tool that gather tweets from a list of twitter channels, concatenate them, and proccess them in order to give a sidescroll effect, like those stupid LED side-scrolling message displays.
  Intended for use with the status bar XMobar, adaptable to any status bar able to show custom messages.